Newark Academy: Advanced Placement

 The College Board's Advanced Placement Program (AP) offers high school students the opportunity to do college-level work.
 Successful achievement on the culminating exams may result in credit or advanced placement upon matriculation to college.
-Newark Academy offers coursework leading to 21 AP exams in all five academic disciplines.
+Newark Academy offers 4 AP classes (US History, Calculus AB, Calculus BC, and Calculus AB/BC).

 International Baccalaureate

 In 1991, Newark Academy became the first school in New Jersey to grant the International Baccalaureate diploma.
 The I.B. diploma is awarded following the successful completion of a rigorous two-year curriculum.
 47 members of the Class of 2021 pursued the full IB diploma.
-Approximately 95 percent of the Class of 2023 is enrolled in at least one IB course.
+Approximately 95 percent of the Class of 2023 was enrolled in at least one IB course.

+Awards, recognition and rankings

+Niche.com ranked Newark Academy fourth in its "Best College Prep Private High Schools in New Jersey", fourth in "Best Private High Schools in New Jersey" and ninth in "Best High Schools for STEM in New Jersey."
+The school received an A+ for teachers, academics, clubs & activities, and college prep.
+Niche ranked it as the 12th best private high school in the New York City area.
+Niche.com ranked the school as the 37th best private high school on its list of the 2024 Best Schools in America.

+The school was listed in the top 100 prep schools in the world according to Prep Review.
+In 2024, Niche awarded it the best school in Essex County for its high school program.

 Athletics

 The Newark Academy Minutemen compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the NJSIAA's 2010 realignment, the school had previously participated in the Colonial Hills Conference which included public and private high schools covering Essex County, Morris County and Somerset County in west Central Jersey.
 With 315 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
-The school was classified by the NJSIAA as Non-Public Group II for football for 2018–2020.
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 Newark Academy offers a total of 25 varsity sports programs over the course of the school year: